Daily High to Daily Low: Is It Safe to Buy Masco Corporation (MAS)?

-Masco Corporation (NYSE:MAS) went up by 2.16% from its latest closing price compared to the recent 1-year high of $63.92.
-The company’s stock price has collected 5.90% of gains in the last five trading sessions.
+Masco Corporation (NYSE:MAS) went down by -0.72% from its latest closing price compared to the recent 1-year high of $61.10.
+The company’s stock price has collected -0.42% of loss in the last five trading sessions.
 The Wall Street Journal reported on 12/15/21 that Roblox, BlackBerry, Pfizer, Adagio Therapeutics: What to Watch in the Stock Market Today

 Is It Worth Investing in Masco Corporation (NYSE :MAS) Right Now?